Files

 • Backflow switch on battery side (bat eFuse if sth goes wrong, can safely handle a short of the high-side switches)

-• Backflow switch powered by HS charge pump from the IR2184 (no extra DCDC)
+• Backflow switch powered by charge pump from the HS gate driver (no extra DC-DC)

-• Introducing snubber circuit to reduce EMI and MOSFET stress
+• Introducing RC snubber circuit to reduce EMI and MOSFET voltage stress

 • TVS protection circuit